Why The Long Run Is Your Most Important Workout

 Decreased amount of oxygen muscles need to work

-Increased bodies efficiency with oxygen
+Increased body's efficiency with oxygen

 Increased mental strength